 2017 marks the first year when the Agreement was provisionally applied between all parties.170 There are a number of outstanding issues with regard to the implementation of the EU-SADC EPA.
 To begin with, the institutional framework of the Agreement is not fully in place yet.
 The dispute settlement system has not yet been agreed upon (roster of arbitrators, rules of procedure and code of conduct for arbitrators are pending).
-The Joint Council, the
+The Joint Council, the Trade and Development Committee and other Committees do not have rules of procedure yet, meaning that these institutions cannot take binding decisions at this stage.

-With the exception of Mozambique which started to apply the agreement in 2018.
+170 With the exception of Mozambique which started to apply the agreement in 2018.